AriRue/CodeSlingerComic1/README.md

 - Implement @State and user input, and navigation to express the story in Xcode.
 - Design lo-fi and hi-fi prototypes of Code Slinger app.
 - Take Hi-Fi specifications and translate to Xcode app.
-- Collaboration with coders and designers to bring our Hi-Fi prototype to life.
+- Collaborate with coders and designers to bring our Hi-Fi prototype to life.
-- Test UI and UX through documentation.
 - Test code to find any inconsistencies.

  <table>